i25959341/CarND-Advanced-Lane-Lines/README.md

 ###Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Most problems come from shadows and noises.
+This is solved using the averaging of last the 10 fit cofficients to make the land detection more stable.
+Another important technique used was sanity checking for frame that didnt make sense.
+This is checked by checking if right and left lane are parrellel within an error and if it is not then these frames are ignored, this solved most of my shadow problem.

+There is a lot of rooms for improvement